-Arriving late or leaving early will be taken into consideration and lower your participation grade.
+Joining the meeting late or leaving early will be taken into consideration and lower your participation grade.
 An absence is considered excused if there is an acceptable reason according to UF policy (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx).
-It is the student's responsibility to notify the professor of an excused absence and to provide documentation.
+It is the student's responsibility to notify the instructor of an excused absence and to provide documentation.
 Otherwise, the absence will be considered unexcused and students will receive no points (0).
-No late documentation will be accepted.

-If you are absent it is your responsibility to be prepared for the next class meeting and find out, by contacting a classmate (not the professor) what was covered, assigned eventually for the next meeting, and get any pertinent notes.
-In addition to always follow the weekly syllabus, and pay attention to due assignments and assessments.
+If you are absent it is your responsibility to be prepared for the next class meeting and find out, by contacting a classmate (not the Professor) what was covered synchronously, assigned eventually for the next meeting, and get any pertinent notes; in addition to follow the weekly syllabus posted on Canvas.

-Make sure to keep in contact with your support group (which will be assigned by the prof. during the first week).
-It is advised to exchange phone numbers and/or e-mail addresses.
+Make sure to keep in contact with your support group (which will be assigned by the prof during the first week).
+It is strongly advised to exchange phone numbers and/or e-mail addresses to connect outside of Canvas as well.

-Participation: This course involves in-class work, practice, and interaction with peers and professor.
-Individual preparation and participation are crucial to overall success.
+Participation: This course involves also in-class work, practice, and interaction with peers and professor.
+Individual preparation and participation are crucial to group success.
 If you are not ready to contribute to written activities, interact in Italian, volunteer, pay attention to material discussed during meetings, then you are not prepared for class.
 The success of the class depends on the enthusiastic participation of each member.
 You should remain exclusively focused on classwork for the duration of the class meeting.
 There is no make-up for participation.

-The use of cell phones and other electronic devices (with the exception, of course, of your computer) during class is prohibited unless otherwise indicated by your professor.
-Phones must be silenced and put away to avoid any distractions.
+The use of cell phones and other electronic devices (with the exception, of course, of your computer) during class on Zoom is prohibited unless otherwise indicated by your professor.
+Phones must be silenced and put away to avoid any distractions during the virtual meeting.
 Failure to comply with this requirement will result in a greatly reduced participation grade.